maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module00.md

 ##Project requirements

 ### Bladder phantom
-The fist step in the development of a medical device is tot test it on a phantom.
+The first step in the development of a medical device is tot test it on a phantom.
 The state-of-the-art bladder phantom, still today, it a rubber balloon.
 Needless to say that is not a very good model of the bladder itself.
 The first step is therefore to mold a new phantom in silicone.
 I plan to use 3D-printing to make molds for it.
 Also, it would be nice if I could segment 3D scan of patient's bladder to enhance my model.

 <figure> <center>